CHARLES RIVER BIKEWAY:

 Upper Charles River Bikeway Loop; Easy.
 Flat, paved trail/sidewalk/stone-dust.
 Some on-road

-To start from the Museum of Science or North Point Park in Boston (Eastern End): Take exit 18 off of I-93 (stay left) to Route 28 north.
+To start from the Museum of Science in Boston or North Point Park in Cambridge [Eastern End]: Take exit 18 off of I-93 (stay left) to Route 28 north.
 After you exit the tunnel stay to the left under green bridge, then turn right at the traffic light on Route 28 north (Monsignor O'Brien Highway) which takes you over the Charles River Dam Road Bridge.
 You may park in the museum's parking garage or at North Point Park.
 Directly across from the parking garage is Museum Way.
 Head right along Museum Way, turn right on Education St which turns into Industrial Park Rd.
 North Point Park is along your right.
 Limited parking available.
 There is also a parking lot located left at the end of North Point Blvd.

 To start from Watertown (Charles